 Finally, and this is a highly personal opinion, Townsfolk Tussle is difficult.
 I like a tough game, but that is not the case for everyone.
 Townsfolk Tussle will smack players around just as much as Kingdom Death: Monster, despite its comical look.

-When evaluating a game, we aim to avoid making comparisons since that style of review primarily focuses on what a game isn’t rather than what it is.
+When evaluating a game, we aim to avoid making comparisons since that style of analysis primarily focuses on what a game isn’t rather than what it is.
 But I’m going to indulge myself on this one occasion just because the parallels are so striking.
 Townsfolk Tussle is essentially a simplified and less expensive version of Kingdom Death: Monster.
 The battle mechanics are very identical to those seen in KDM’s Quarry bouts.
 Under other conditions, I’d say that’s a fantastic thing, but because it was so close to the game that impacted it, I found myself missing the emergent plot components that made Kingdom Death so fantastic.
 In Townsfolk Tussle, without that element, it seemed like a piece of the whole experience was missing something.
 Townsfolk Tussle is overall wonderfully constructed to accommodate continuing unlockable equipment and events, although I do wish there were a few more game features that carried over from session to session, such as Gear building.
 It seems to me to be a squandered opportunity.

 The analogy merely serves to emphasize what Townsfolk Tussle is not.
 What it is, though, is a terrific cooperative boss rush game that is simple to pick up whether you’re a seasoned board game player or completely new to the field.
 Don’t let the cutesy artwork fool you; Townsfolk Tussle is neither simple to win nor family friendly.
 If you’ve ever wanted to play Kingdom Death: Monster but didn’t want to sell a leg to do it, don’t want to learn how to manufacture miniatures, or just don’t want a game as gratuitously brutal as KDM, Townsfolk Tussle is the game for you.
 Unfortunately, the only way to obtain it correctly right now is to buy it secondhand, but Panic Roll will be reprinting it shortly.
 Please don’t purchase this game at the present scalper pricing, hobbyist to enthusiast.
 Wait for the reprint, since Panic Roll Games only cost $85 for the whole event, but scalpers tried to charge closer to $300.
 If you can wait a little longer, I guarantee you’ll be pleased with Panic Roll’s offerings.